databricks-solutions/devrel-examples/demo_projects/arxiv/README.md

 You can run this project directly in a Databricks Notebook or Web Terminal.

 **Method A: Databricks Runbook (Recommended)**
-Import the notebook at `notebooks/Runbook.ipynb` into your workspace.
+Import the notebook at `Runbook.ipynb` into your workspace.
 It guides you through the entire setup, ingestion, agent creation, and app execution interactively.

 **Method B: Web Terminal**:
 1. Clone the repo into Databricks.